 It was incredibly out of character.
 I’d always taken the safe road and was the most risk-averse person I knew.

 But the fear of taking a leap to work for myself had kept me in the corporate world too long.
-A place I felt I didn’t belong (which if you’re a creative empath, I’m sure you can relate to).
+A place I felt I didn’t quite belong.

 A corporate career is a good fit for a lot of people.
 And from the outside, I’d had a great career.
-I’d worked on some awesome teams, in beautiful city buildings, was paid well, and my progression was supported.
+I’d worked on some awesome teams, in beautiful city buildings, was well paid, and my progression was supported.

 But my insides were always twisted and I was so busy people-pleasing that I was totally out of touch with my own needs and the person I truly was.

-And there was also the unhealed trauma I’d held onto from early in my career: sexual harassment, competitive bullying, and once even a physical threat in an underground parking lot.
+And there was also the unhealed trauma I’d faced early in my career: sexual harassment, competitive bullying, and once even a physical threat in an underground parking lot.

 It Was Time To Go